 As we have seen, money in the current economic system is mostly created (out of thin air) by private banks as credit (better seen as debt that borrowers have taken on), and only less than 10% is issued by governments as actual cash.
-When these officially recognized sources of money have dried up, or when a group of people wish to by-pass the system, unofficial money appears in order to enable exchange.
+When these officially recognized sources of money have dried up, or when a group of people wish to by-pass the system, alternative currency, or unofficial money appears in order to enable exchange.
 This money circulates as credit within a community, purely on trust that this debt will be repaid.

 - What happens when bank credit or government money disappears?

 - When, why and where has unofficial money appeared?